Thierry-Dumont/RKkit/README.md

 ## Installation

-First, clone this repository.

-Then you can install RKkit in a "classical" sagemath or in passagemath.
+You can install this package in sage and in passagemath.

-1- With a classical sagemath

-In the top directory of RKkit (where setup.py is) just do:
+With sage do:

-`sage -pip install .`
+`sage -pip install RKkit`

-2- With passagemath:
+With passagemath:

-Install passagemath in a virtualenv.
-Once it is done, activate the virtualenv and, in the top directory of RKkit (where setup.py is) just do:
+1- Install passagemath in a virtualenv

+2- Once passagemath in installed, activate the virtualenv if necessary and then do:

-`pip install .`
+`pip install RKkit`

--In  both cases, after installation, you can run the python scripts in PythonExamples/

-  You can run them with sage or passagemath/sage and, il you use passagemath with ipython or in a python script.
+ Then if you clone this repository you can run the python scripts in PythonExamples/ with sage or passagemath/sage and, il you use passagemath you can run them with ipython or in a python script.

   To run the jupyter
   notebooks of Notebooks/ with passagemath/sage you need to install